Additional Major in Interdisciplinary HCI

 or 05-317 Design of Artificial Intelligence Products 12

 *Some (but not all) special topics classes (05-499) might also count towards the advanced design class requirement.
 Please consult with an HCI undergraduate advisor.

 - Select one

 or 05-380: Prototyping Algorithmic Experiences (PAX)

 or 05-431: Software Structures for User Interfaces (SSUI)

 - 05-571: Undergraduate Project in HCI

 This Capstone course should be taken during the student’s final spring semester.

-Students can only double-count up to two core courses with their primary majors (prerequisite courses do not apply to the double-counting rule).
+Students may double count up to two (2) of the required core and elective courses (prerequisite courses do not apply to the double-counting rule) with their primary major.